Careers in Radiation Biology

 Radiation biology is sometimes referred to radiobiology.
 It is an interdisciplinary field that explores the biological effects of radiation, including X-rays, microwaves, and gamma rays.
 Depending on the level of education you complete, you may find work as a radiation therapist or oncologist, developing treatment plans for cancer patients.
 You could also become a dosimetrist, or a member of a radiation oncology team operating a variety of treatment equipment.

 If you're interested in pursuing research in the field of radiation biology, you might consider becoming a professor or associate professor in the field.
 Most such positions are offered by a university's medical department or health center.
+The table below provides some additional details about this field:

 What Type of Education Will I Need?